Study adolescence education at JCC

 Change lives in your classroom and community.
 When you earn an associate degree in Adolescence Education at Jamestown Community College, you’ll be able to work in the education field with adolescents in grades 7-12.
 You can also pursue your bachelor’s degree and become a public school teacher.

-As an education major in the Liberal Arts and Sciences programs, you will select a concentration or content (subject) area of expertise.
-Appropriate concentrations should be discussed with your advisor and are highly dependent upon your transfer school.
-Some examples of concentrations are English, modern languages, social sciences, math, math/science, general science, and specific science areas.
+As an education major at JCC, you will select a concentration as your subject area of expertise.
+Appropriate concentrations should be discussed with your advisor and are highly dependent on your transfer school.
+Some examples include English, modern languages, social sciences, math, math/science, general science, and specific sciences.

 The A.S. degree prepares you to transfer and continue coursework in order to earn a bachelor’s degree, which is necessary to become a public school teacher.
 You can also apply for teaching assistant positions directly after graduation from JCC.

-2023 median pay for high school teachers: $65,220/year according to the U.S. Bureau of Labor Statistics
+2024 median pay for high school teachers: $64,580/year according to the U.S. Bureau of Labor Statistics

 Where to study at JCC